 - The microchip should comply with ISO Standard 11784 or Annex A to ISO standard 11785.
+Romania currently accepts AVID-9 and AVID-10 in addition to ISO.
 The microchip must be implanted before the rabies vaccine is administered.

 Further details regarding the rabies vaccine:

 - Dogs: Distemper, Hepatitis, Leptospirosis, Parainfluenza and Parvovirus (DHLPP) and Bordetella.

 - Cats: Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia (FVRCP).

-These should be valid at the time of import and administered no less than two weeks before export date for maximum effectiveness.
+These should be valid at the time of import and administered no less than two weeks before the export date for maximum effectiveness.